erkah/flickr-photos-app/README.md

 # FlickrPhotosApp
 This is an Angular application implementing a photo search by using the Flickr API.
+This application is developed by using two methods of search results display.
+You can switch from one method to the other by using the toggle button above the search input filed.
+In the first view images are displayed in a grid view, using the Infinite scroll and Masonry modules.
+In the second view images are displayed in one cell per image view, using a more performant scroll module called cdk virtual scroll viewport.
+This two views display is done to showcase both cases considering the performance.

 ## Main functionalities of the project
 - Search images by keyword